-The Downtown Business Association’s primary role is to maintain and increase the vitality – both real and perceived – of the downtown core of Edmonton.
+As Independent body from the City of Edmonton, the Downtown Business Association’s primary role is to maintain and increase the vitality – both real and perceived – of the Downtown core of Edmonton.
+Downtown Business Association

 Through its leadership in advocacy and promotion, the Downtown Business Association will Support, Connect, & Enrich Edmonton’s Downtown Community.